Broadcasting and Writing

 With wide-ranging interests in the arts, cultural affairs and business Maggie is experienced in interviewing an array of people from musicians, artists and writers through to academics, scientists and business leaders.
 She brings a rounded and insightful perspective to documentary-making and is best known for her thoughtful and in-depth profiles of creative artists and entrepreneurs.
 Memorable encounters include discussing stereoscopic photography and astronomy with Brian May founder of Queen; talking to Annie Lennox about her pioneering work as a women’s rights activist; being taught to fly by singer Bruce Dickinson, frontman of Iron Maiden; meeting Johnnie Boden, pioneer of upmarket catalogue clothing; discussing the merits of salmon farming and music copyright with Ian Anderson of Jethro Tull and quizzing jewellery retailer Gerald Ratner on his fall and redemption.

 Rarely taking the expected path, Maggie graduated with a degree in Philosophy from the University of Hull.
-A former executive in the commercial sector she was headhunted by Pearson Television (PTV) – then the largest independent producer in the world – to work for Greg Dyke.
+A former executive in the commercial sector she was headhunted by Pearson Television (PTV) – then the world’s largest independent producer and distributor – to work for Greg Dyke.
 Today the company continues as FremantleMedia, making scores of popular programmes, ranging from Neighbours to The X Factor.
 Her time with Pearson opened the path into television presenting, journalism and radio.